-36 Terrifying Financial Horror Stories
+"My Wife's Loans Are Ruining Our Lives": 36 Financial Decisions People Regret

 My former spouse and I had a commitment ceremony (gay marriage wasn't legal at the time).
 As part of a wedding present, my parents sold my spouse and I one of their investment properties at a loss to them to help us get a leg up financially and to own a cheap home that we could flip for a profit at some point.
 My ex got a USAA home loan (a military loan for those of you who don't know).
 USAA did not recognize gay partners so I wasn't allowed on any of the paperwork.

-I put a bunch of time and money making improvements to the home.
+I put a bunch of time and money into making improvements to the home.
 Then my already abusive ex fell off the wagon and started drinking and abusing opioids, thereby making life unbearable.
 I ended up having to move out for my safety/sanity and I had no rights to the home because I wasn't on the deed.
 So basically I got screwed and had to live with my parents for a while to get financially sound again.

 14. I financed law school through loans.

 Financing law school (tuition and living expenses) through loans.
-I’m facing $140,000 at 6 to 8% interest.
+I’m facing $140,000 at 6–8% interest.
 Even more foolish was planning on doing government work for 10 years to be eligible for the public interest student loan forgiveness program, but that may be ended (call your reps, pleaaaase).
 I may never be able to retire.

 15. I didn't contribute to a former job's 401K.

-Not contributing to a former job's 401K when they matched to a certain percentage.. to think of the money I could have had for retirement..
+Not contributing to a former job's 401K when they matched to a certain percentage ... to think of the money I could have had for retirement ...
 UGH

 Advertisement